-60% Controlled Assessment based on Unit 2 (Internally assessed)
+60% Controlled Assessment based on Unit 2 (Internally assessed) you will complete an assignment where you will plan and prepare a 2 course menu in response to a given brief.

 This qualification will encourage students to cook and enable them to make informed decisions about food and nutrition in order to be able to feed themselves and others affordably and nutritiously.
 This sector is the world's fourth largest industry of employment, with jobs being found in restaurants, hotels, airlines, hospitals and sports venues to name but a few.
 This course is designed to inspire and motivate, giving them the confidence to cook with ingredients from across the globe.
 There will be a range of opportunities to visit different catering establishments and work with professional chefs.
 Students will have to provide materials for practical tasks on a regular basis and come prepared for lessons with additional ingredients as required, along with an apron and suitable container in which to take home food.